More Thoughts on Bernie Sanders and Capitalism

 lot of people, enough to make a difference.
 Eisenhower in 1952

-could also be chalked up as anti-war reaction.)
+could also be chalked up as anti-war reaction, but he personally

-- The sponsors (or in capitalist terms, the owners), who provide
+- The donors (or in capitalist terms, the owners), who provide

 the money, and have personal and/or class interests they expect to

 advance politically.
-The basic problem here is that sponsors have
+The basic problem here is that donors have

 weak partisan ties, often engaging in both parties, which only adds